rroza7951/depop-TestFrameork/README.md

 # depop-TestFrameork

-This repo contains the template framework with login page tests written in Cypress for Depop applciation.
+This repo contains the template framework with login page tests written in Cypress for the Depop application.

+This framework is implemented with Page Object Model Design pattern which helps in maintenance and managing of the framework.

 ## Installation Setup